renggli/dart-xml/README.md

     var titles = document.findAllElements('title');

-This returns a lazy iterator that recursively walks through the XML document and yields all the element nodes with the requested tag name.
+The above code returns a lazy iterator that recursively walks the XML document and yields all the element nodes with the requested tag name.
 To extract the textual contents call `text`:

     titles
         .map((node) => node.text)